Taiwan votes on lower voting age, mayors, city councils - NewsBreak

 “The international society have raised the stakes too high.
 They’ve raised a local election to this international level, and Taiwan’s survival,” said Yeh-lih Wang, a political science professor at National Taiwan University.

+Yu Mei-zhu, 60, said she came to cast her ballot for the incumbent Mayor Hou You-yi, running for reelection.
+“I think he has done well, so I want to continue to support him.
+I believe in him, and that he can improve our environment in New Taipei City and our transportation infrastructure."

+President Tsai Ing-wen also came out early Saturday morning to cast her vote, catching many voters by surprise as her security and entourage swept through the school.
+She then urged people across Taiwan to cast their votes.

-President Tsai Ing-wen , who also serves as the chairman of the ruling Democratic Progressive Party, has spoken out many times about “opposing China and defending Taiwan” in the course of campaigning.
-But the DPP's candidate Chen Shih-chung, who was running for mayor in Taipei , only raised the issue of the Communist Party's threat a few times before he quickly switched back to local issues as there was little interest, experts said.
+Tsai, who also chairs the ruling Democratic Progressive Party, has spoken out many times about “opposing China and defending Taiwan” in the course of campaigning.
+But the DPP's candidate Chen Shih-chung, who was running for mayor in Taipei, only raised the issue of the Communist Party's threat a few times before he quickly switched back to local issues as there was little interest, experts said.

 During campaigning, there were few mentions of the large-scale military exercises targeting Taiwan that China held in August in reaction to U.S. House Speaker Nancy Pelosi's visit.

-“So I think if you can’t even raise this issue in (the capital) Taipei," Wang said.
+“So I think if you can’t even raise this issue in Taipei," Wang said.
 “You don’t even need to consider it in cities in the south.”

 Instead, campaigns resolutely focused on the local: air pollution in the central city of Taichung, traffic snarls in Taipei's tech hub Nangang, and the island's COVID-19 vaccine purchasing strategies, which had left the island in short supply during an outbreak last year.